ethiopian/repos/README.md

 Useful Projects (Repos) related to Ethiopia
 ==============================

-This repository is a collection of repos that are concerned with developing Ethiopian related apps, chatbots, APIS, AI, etc.
+This repository is a collection of repos that are concerned with developing Ethiopian related apps, chatbots, APIs, AI, etc.

 # Contribution